Pivot Points

 You do that with the following workshop:

-1. Rotate through observations
+- Rotate through observations

 Go around the room, asking each person for just one of their better observations.
-We’ll get to all of their ideas, so don’t stress about which one is “best,” just pick a good one.5 Together the group processes one observation at a time.
+We’ll get to all of their ideas, so don’t stress about which one is “best,” just pick a good one.5 Together the group processes one observation at a time. - Clarify

 Everyone asks clarifying questions—not arguments—to ensure we understand “what it is.”
 Boil it down to a few words so it can go on the board (which is a whiteboard, or Miro, or whatever you like).
-Make the observations all one color.
+Use one color for the observations. - Convert to Pivot Points

-The group asks themselves: What Pivot Point does this translate into?
-For example, “Customers post screenshots of tech support wait-time on Twitter” might become “Slow tech support.”
-Or “Customers brag about us by posting side-by-side screenshots of our product next to a competitor” might become “Great design.”
-Write the Pivot Points in their own color, and put the observation next to it.
+The group asks: What Pivot Point does this translate into?
+For example, “Customers post screenshots on Twitter of long wait-times in tech support” becomes “Slow tech support.”
+Or “Customers brag about us by posting side-by-side screenshots of our product next to a competitor” might become “Delightful, remarkable design.”
+Write the Pivot Points in their own color, and place the observation next to it.
 Themes will emerge as some Pivot Points will accrete many validating observations.
-And the other direction: if there are multiple target Pivot Points for a single observation, duplicate the observation card.
+And the other direction: if there are multiple target Pivot Points for a single observation, duplicate the observation card. - Don’t evaluate; don’t act

-It’s easy to say “Slow support means we should hire more people,” but fast support might not be of strategic importance, so maybe you should deemphasize support from marketing and sales materials instead of “fixing it.”
-And even if you decide you do need to fix it, should you hire more, or should you instead write better documentation, start using AI support chatbots, switch from tickets to chat, improve the UX of the product to prevent common questions, change what segment of the market you’re marketing to, or what?
-Now is not the time to answer that question.
+It’s tempting to jump to a conclusion like “Slow support means we should hire more people,” but fast support might not be of strategic importance, so maybe you should deemphasize support from marketing and sales materials instead of “fixing it.”
+And even if you decide you do need to fix it, should you really hire more people, or should you instead write better documentation, start using AI support chatbots, switch from tickets to chat, improve the UX of the product to prevent common questions, change what segment of the market you’re marketing to, or what?
+“Now” is not the time to answer that question. - Merge Pivot Points as you go

 As you repeat the loop around the room, you start to skip people who are out of items, until everyone’s list is exhausted (and so are they).6